erikatudisco/programming_formalism/common-practices/notes_social_coding.md

 From [Science editorial policy](https://www.sciencemag.org/authors/science-journals-editorial-policies):

-> "We require that **all computer code used for modeling and/or data analysis** that is not commercially available be deposited in a **publicly accessible repository** upon publication.
+> "We require that **all computer code used for modeling and/or data analysis** that is not commercially available be deposited in a **publicly accessible repository** upon publication."

 From [Nature editorial policy](https://www.nature.com/authors/policies/availability.html):